A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

 “None of those.
 You are wide awake.
 You are here.
 At this very moment, this is your reality.”

-After a short pause he continued, but this time he was musing on, more to himself, than to me.
+After a brief pause he continued, but this time he was musing on, more to himself, than to me.

 A shiver went down my back as I listened to these words.
 I wondered what he was talking about.
-Why are his words so cryptic, I thought.
+Why are his words so cryptic?
 Was he talking about religion?
 About God?
 About miracles?
 Or something completely different?
 I was about to ask again, as the low music around us stopped.

 The twisting, dancing bodies all came to a rest.
 Finally, a new fire was lit in the middle of the procession.
 At first, it was nothing but a small flame.
 Within seconds it grew into a large purple fire before it became a column that extended into the sky.
 Further and further it reached, and for the first time, I looked at what was above us.